 2. You Might Become Flustered When Driving

 In addition to adapting to a new vehicle, you have to adapt to new roads, which can be trickier than it sounds.
 Even within the United States, various traffic patterns can prove daunting.
-It’s so bad that the Department of Motor Vehicles published a list of the worst U.S. cities in which to drive.
-Some drivers find it daunting to drive a new-to-the-driver car in an unfamiliar area.
+Some drivers find it overwhelming to drive a new-to-the-driver car in an unfamiliar area.
 If you’re one of those people, you might be better off exploring a new area in a vehicle that you’re already comfortable with.

 3. You Might Waste Money